vaquerizaslab/chess/README.md

 ## Installation

-You can install CHESS from the command line using PyPI:
+CHESS can be installed within just a few minutes from the command line using PyPI:

 ```
 pip install chess-hic